neondatabase/website/content/docs/reference/glossary.md

 ### NeonVM

 A QEMU-based tool used by Neon to create and manage VMs within a Kubernetes cluster, allowing for the allocation and deallocation of vCPU and RAM.
-For more information, refer to the [NeonVM](https://github.com/neondatabase/autoscaling/tree/main/neonvm) GitHub repository.
+For more information, refer to the NeonVM source in the [neondatabase/autoscaling](https://github.com/neondatabase/autoscaling/tree/main/neonvm) repository.

 ### Non-primary branch